Marcelo Melo: 2021: New partnerships, reunion with Kubot

 In 2021 he played first with Horia Tecau.
 They reached Australian Open 3rd round.
 After, he began a partnership with Jean-Julien Rojer.
 They did not reach very good results until May, with Doha and Madrid's second rounds as the best results.
 In Doha, he returned to play a single match after eight years.
 He lost in the qualifying first round against Tim Pütz (6–3, 6–2).
 He also played with Mischa Zverev in Munich (first-round loss) and with Marin Cilic in Rome Masters (first-round loss).

 In Roland Garros, Melo and Kubot decided to return to play together.

 2022: 70th final, tenth ATP 500 title

 At the 2022 Rakuten Japan Open Tennis Championships, he won his 10th ATP 500 title and 36th overall partnering Mackenzie McDonald after defeating third seeds Rafael Matos and David Vega Hernández.
 It was also his 70th ATP final overall.

+2023: 600th career win and 1000 matches played

+In 2023, Melo was runner-up at the ATP 500 in Rio and was three-time champion of the ATP 500 in Halle.

+He reached 600 career wins at the 2023 French Open partnering John Peers past William Blumberg/Miomir Kecmanovic.

+Also partnering with Peers at the 2023 Atlanta Open, he played his 1000th tour-level match with a victory over Luis David Martinez and Reese Stalder owning a 608–392 record.
+He became the only active player to reach the milestone and the 14th on record, joining an elite group led by Daniel Nestor (1,550), Mike Bryan (1,523) and Bob Bryan (1,468).
+At the tournament the pair Melo/Peers went on to reach the semifinals where they lost to Jordan Thompson and Max Purcell.

+2024: First Masters final in five years

+At the 2024 Monte-Carlo Masters he reached the final with Alexander Zverev as an alternate pair.
+It was his first Masters final since 2019 and second in Monte-Carlo in 10 years (since 2014).

+He was also champion of the ATP 250 Stuttgart and runner-up of the ATP 500 Washington, in both, together with Rafael Matos.

+2025: 39th title and oldest champion in Rio

+Melo won his 39th title with Rafael Matos finally triumphing with the title at his home tournament, the 2025 Rio Open on his eleventh attempt, having been a finalist in two previous editions.
+At 41 years of age Melo was the oldest champion in event history.
+Melo with 39–38 win-loss record in tour-level doubles finals, moved into a tie with Mate Pavic for most titles among active players.